SatyaRaghuNandan/BigData-Interview-Prep/Meta/1249_minimum_remove_to_make_valid_parentheses/variant.md

+# // VARIANT: What if you had to solve the OG problem without any extra space complexity?
 Here's the **Java implementation** of your **space-optimized variant** of *"Minimum Remove to Make Valid Parentheses"*, translated from Python and explained with:

 * ✅ **Telugu comments** (in English script)